Outdoor Gas Heater is NOT an Indoor Gas Heater | Carbon Monoxide Hazard

 So in summary:

-• Never use outdoor gas heaters indoors.
+• Never use gas patio heaters indoors.

 • Always follow all the manufacturers’ instructions and safety advice